PGPerfFarm/pgperffarm_server/docs/report_2023.md

 added explain query to Tpch
 saving the explain query and sending to the server

 added expalin query with cost off to Tpch saving the explain query and sending to the server

 Change the some part of code on client side to save the Tpch Querys, and send them to the server, in Tpch_res.py  added a new Dictionary to save the  querys, and in Upload.py added some code  fto send the  querys to the server.

 On server side added a new model to save the Tpch Querys, epxlain Cost on and Cost off results, and  in parsing_function.py added a new function   to parse and  save the Tpch Querys, epxlain Cost on and Cost off results to the database.
 We are not saving the expain cost off results to the database, because results may be same for dffferent benchmarks, so i created  a hash function to check if the results are same or not, if they are same we are not saving them to the database.

-In the week worked on frontend part of Tpch, added a new page to show the Tpch Querys, and added a new page to show the Tpch Querys explain results, and added a new page to show the Tpch Querys explain cost on and cost off results.
+Added a new page to show the Tpch Querys, and added a new page to show the Tpch Querys explain results, and added a new page to show the Tpch Querys explain cost on and cost off results.
 And added bar graph for excution and planning time of Tpch Querys

-during this week i deployed the project in the server, and fixed some bugs in the project. configured the project with Ngix ans Uwsgi, for the deployment.
+Deployed the project in the server, and fixed some bugs in the project. configured the project with Ngix ans Uwsgi, for the deployment.

 setup the Client script on the server, and configured the client script to run the Tpch benchmark.